andrewsomething/digitalocean_exporter/README.md

 it in the hope that it will be useful to others.
 Matt Layher's [`rtorrent_exporter`](https://github.com/mdlayher/rtorrent_exporter) was a great help.

+**You may want to consider using [github.com/metalmatze/digitalocean_exporter](https://github.com/metalmatze/digitalocean_exporter).
+It is a more active project than this one.**

 ## Usage